 The Chesster has no move of its own, but is a revolutionary development upon the ancient ‘Jester’ piece.

 The Chesster may:

-- Move like the most recently captured piece, imitating its abilities.
+- Move only, like the most recently moved piece, imitating its abilities, or, capture only, like the most recently captured piece, imitating its abilities.

 The most recently captured piece is always placed to one side, distinguishing it from any others, since both players’ Chessters are empowered by the same captive piece.

 “Capture only” means to move only if to capture.

 When a player Castles, the opponent’s Chesster may move like either a King or Rook.